AniketShukla14/GIF-Search-Engine/README.md

   </ol>

 ## Objective
-<li>To learn and implement the use of API in javascript along with some Html and Css.</li>
+<li>To learn and implement the use of API in Javascript along with some HTML and CSS.</li>
 <p align="right">(<a href="#GIF-Search-Engine ">back to top</a>)</p>